Mikko Vilmunen

-Mikko Vilmunen (born 23 August 1980) is a Finnish football goalkeeper who plays for PS Kemi in Finland.
-Vilmunen was instrumental in the Drogheda United's 2007 Setanta Cup win, saving two penalties in the shoot out against Linfield.
+Mikko Vilmunen (born 23 August 1980) is a Finnish former professional footballer who played as a goalkeeper.
+He was instrumental in the Drogheda United's 2007 Setanta Cup win, saving two penalties in the shoot out against Linfield.

-Mikko joined Drogheda United in November 2006 from Haka where he was first choice keeper.
+Vilmunen joined Drogheda United in November 2006 from Haka where he was first choice keeper.

 In January 2017, Vilmunen extended his contract with Palloseura Kemi Kings for an additional season.